 Utah state tax benefits information

-Utah taxpayers, depending on their tax-filing status, can claim a 5 percent tax credit/deduction per qualified beneficiary for contributions to their my529 account up to a certain limit.
+Depending on their tax-filing status, Utah taxpayers can claim a 5 percent tax credit/deduction per qualified beneficiary for contributions to their my529 account up to a certain limit.
 See table below for specific information.

 Married couples are not required to have separate my529 accounts to claim the joint tax benefits.
 However, if both spouses own separate accounts for the same beneficiary, each will receive a Utah state tax form TC-675H for his or her account.
 Their aggregated maximum Utah state income tax credit is then limited to one joint tax credit per qualified beneficiary.